xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 >
 > The Owner or Admin of an Organization can grant licenses to any team member.
 The Owner or Admin can also revoke this action anytime.
 See: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).

-Follow these steps to grant KSE licenses:
+Follow these steps to grant a KSE license:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login), then go to **Settings** > **License Management**.